gessicacss/My-Wallet-back/README.md

         "amount": 1200
         }
     }
-    In case its a number like 1200, which means: it ends with two zeroes, don't put a dot between, otherwise it'll look like this: "amount": 1.2, it'll work if the number only has one zero or if its a floating number. (like 275.5)
+Note that if the amount is a whole number that ends with two zeros (e.g., 1200), do not include a decimal point.
+Otherwise, if it is a floating-point number or has one zero at the end (e.g., 275.5), include the decimal point.
 ```

 #### <span style='font-weight:bold;'>GET</span> /transactions

-A request that will retrieve a list of this users expense or incoming in the chat.
-If there are no financial information, it'll return an empty array.
-The response will come like this:
+Retrieves a list of the user's income and expense transactions.
+If there are no transactions, it returns an empty array.
+The response body looks like this:

 ```
 The date format is: (DD/MM)